nx-js/observer-util/README.md

 ### observer.observable([Object])

 This method creates and returns an observable object.
-If an object is passed as argument it wraps the object in an observable and returns the observable.
-If an observable is passed as argument it returns the observable.
+If an object is passed as argument it wraps the object in an observable and returns that observable.
+If an observable is passed as argument it simply returns it.

 ```js
 const observable = observer.observable({prop: 'someValue'})